 Queue distribution before the webinar goes cold

 This is the step teams skip.
-They edit the clip, export it, and promise to post it later.
-Later often never comes.
+They edit the clip, export it, and promise to post it โlater.โ Later never comes.
+You know this.

-If you already know the webinar produced four good clips, schedule them while the context is still fresh.
-ScaleReach is useful here for a very practical reason: the handoff from clip approval to publishing does not need another tool or another upload cycle.
+If you already know the webinar produced four good clips, schedule them while the context is fresh.
+ScaleReach is useful here for a practical reason: the handoff from clip approval to publishing doesnโt need another tool or another upload cycle.